p22-studio/maya-webview/README.md

 # Maya Demo App

-This technical demo will explain how to implement the Digital Human in a React Native app
+This technical demo tries to explain how to implement the Digital Human in a React Native app

 ## Requisites